waseemissa/WaseemIssa_Ecommerce/Readme.txt

 • Ability to like a product (favorite)
 • Ability to click on a product to see details (single product page – BONUS)
-Your website should meet the minimum UI/UX standar
+Website should meet the minimum UI/UX standards